Updated February 22, 2018

 - WFP is scaling up its “e-card” program to give Rohingya refugees back the choice of what food they want to eat.
 Similar to debit cards, these e-cards will help more Rohingya families purchase fresh, locally produced food items like vegetables, eggs and dried fish at WFP-supported markets on their own terms, giving households greater choice in what they eat and increasing their self-reliance.
 This approach also boosts local economies and helps families consume a more nutritious diet.
 They didn’t have a choice when they fled Myanmar, but they will have a choice now about the food they eat.

 - WFP is scaling up its nutrition programs to tackle malnutrition.
 Families with young children are receiving Super Cereal Plus, a fortified mix that parents use to make a nutritious porridge.
 WFP staff is carrying out house-to-house visits to refer severely malnourished children and pregnant and breastfeeding mothers to treatment centers.
 Children under five suffering from moderate acute malnutrition receive Plumpy’Sup, a fortified peanut-based paste, at one of 14 supplementary feeding centers.

 - And for larger families, WFP is increasing the size and frequency of its food ration distributions — such as rice, vegetable oil and lentils — to ensure hungry families receive enough food more often.

 This work in 2018 matters because Tasmir and Mohammed are counting on us.
 They and their three children — all under the age of 10 — depend on WFP’s ongoing, monthly support.
-With the scaling up of WFP’s e-voucher program, Tasmir is now looking forward to having access to more diverse food for her and her family.
+With the scaling up of WFP’s e-card program, Tasmir is now looking forward to having access to more diverse food for her and her family.